Kamyil/book-programming-language/README.md

 We're striving for programming language, where it's code can be finally read "like a book" with little to no mental-overhead.
-Which is a huge challenge, because experienced programmers are used to the things working the way they were always working, while beginners scratch their heads wondering `What is this magic?`, `what is constuctor?` etc..
-Also some languages contain very advanced features which tend to be overused, leading to confusion in large codebases.
+Which is a huge challenge, because experienced programmers are used to the things working the way they were always working, while beginners scratch their heads wondering `What is this magic?`.
+Also some languages contain very advanced features and inconsistencies and "lots of ways to do one thing" which tend to be overused, leading to confusion in large codebases.
 Main goal of this language is to make code *ACTUALLY* readable, by having extremely simple syntax which should make your codebase simple and readable for both beginners (to the language itself and beginner programmers) but it should also be readable for large codebases out of the box

-So the book language strives for followign principles:
+So the book language strives for following principles:
-- Readability
 - Simplicity
 - Little to no mental-overhead
 - "One, clear and obvious way of doing things"